 One suggestion is that long-distance migration selects for long alleles … because they reward exploratory behaviour.
 This might be an advantage in migratory societies because it encourages people to hunt down resources when they constantly move through unfamiliar surroundings.
 (The Economist, 2008)

 To accommodate the roving curiosity of ADHD learners, designing learning objects with a relatively small unit of time required for absorption seems logical.
 To balance the short amount of time of attention, and to maximize the learning within that period of time, the quick delivery of structured key points would seem most appropriate.
-Many entrepreneurs would benefit from such an approach.
+Apparently, many entrepreneurs would benefit from just such an approach.

 Entrepreneurs also display a striking number of mental oddities.
 Julie Login of Cass Business School surveyed a group of entrepreneurs and found that 35% of them said that they suffered from dyslexia, compared with 10% of the population as a whole and 1% of professional managers.
 Prominent dyslexics include the founders of Ford, General Electric, IBM and IKEA, not to mention more recent successes such as Charles Schwab (the founder of a stockbroker), Richard Branson (the Virgin Group), John Chambers (Cisco) and Steve Jobs (Apple).
 There are many possible explanations for this.
 Dyslexics learn how to delegate tasks early (getting other people to do their homework, for example).
 They gravitate to activities that require few formal qualifications and demand little reading or writing.